rileyle/rileyle.github.io/index.md

 ### Summer 2022

-Mill Heinze (UC Physics '24) Dylan Symms (UC Physics '24) were at the [Fox Lab at Florida State University](http://fsunuc.physics.fsu.edu/research/fox_lab/), using the 9 MV Tandem Van de Graaff accelerator to shoot a beam of deuterons at a <SUP>52</SUP>Cr target.
+Mill Heinze (UC Physics '24) and Dylan Symms (UC Physics '23) were at the [Fox Lab at Florida State University](http://fsunuc.physics.fsu.edu/research/fox_lab/), using the 9 MV Tandem Van de Graaff accelerator to shoot a beam of deuterons at a <SUP>52</SUP>Cr target.
 They studied the neutron transfer reaction <SUP>52</SUP>Cr + d &rarr; <SUP>53</SUP>Cr + p by measuring the momentums of protons produced in the reaction with the Super Enge Split Pole Spectrograph.
 Their work will improve the experimental picture of neutron shell structure beyond the N=28 major shell.

 ### Spring 2022 Courses